iotexproject/iotex-bootstrap/integration/exchange.md

 4. [Get actions by block](https://docs.iotex.io/#getactions-5)

 One can use ioctl to [query an action by hash](https://docs.iotex.io/#query-action).

+**Note that to validate if a user's deposit is succeeded, one needs to validate the following against the action:**
+- action type is transfer
+- amount equals to the deposit amount
+- recipient equals to deposit address
+- timestamp of this action is recent enough

 ## Retrieve Blocks
 One can retrieve blocks that contain the target transfers by using `/APIService/GetBlockMetas` endpoint.
 Examples are given below: